|

 This is very similar to requirements analysis, but it concentrates on

 the community’s needs.
-(Preece, 2000) 2.2.5 Selecting technology and
+(Preece, 2000) The

 second stage involves mapping the community’s needs to generic technologies, as